Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-commands.md

 This command causes the ACU to send an osdp_COMSET command to set the address and speed of the PD.
+The speed is saved in osdp-saved-parameters.json and will be used when the PD is next started.

 There are no defaults.